**Edited and revised 2/2/2021.

 What kept that beat going was Oprah and her guests’ personal anecdotes about their own wellness journeys.
 You and I can’t execute on our life’s vision without wellness.
 It just can’t happen.
 Wellness fuels the fire of purpose and provides the foundation from which everything else in our lives flow.

-It seemed to me that Oprah is driven to fulfill her purpose and her promise in this life from and through the unshakeable foundation in Faith her grandmother introduced to her in early childhood.
-The prayer she shared with us when she was a young child faced with a heart breaking situation made this viewer believe, too, that there is a higher power watching over us all.
+It seemed to me that Oprah was driven to fulfill her purpose and her promise through her grandmother’s unshakeable foundation in Faith.
+The prayer she shared with us when she was a young child faced with betrayal and neglect made this viewer believe, too, that there is a higher power watching over us all.

-I remembered first watching her on TV in the 1980’s on KGO and being delighted that someone on TV was unafraid to be so real, and simultaneously, be so devoted to excellence.
+I remembered first watching her on KGOTV in the 1980’s and being delighted to see that someone on TV was unafraid to be so real, and simultaneously, be so devoted to excellence.
 Every time I turned on the show, Oprah created a new awareness or helped me to form a new connection in my mind about my life and about people.

-Now, some thirty years later, I was still learning from her – only this time- it was about forgiveness.
+Now, some thirty years later, I am still learning from her – only this time- it was about forgiveness.

-Coincidentally, this workshop coincided with the anniversary of my mother’s death.
-A year ago, we were able to be in the room to say goodbye to my mother as she took her last breath.
-I can’t tell you how profound that single act was for me and my family.
+Coincidentally, this workshop fell on the first anniversary of my mother’s death.
+A year ago, my family and I were in the room to say goodbye to my mother as she took her last breath.
+I can’t tell you how profound it was to witness her passing.

 So when Oprah began talking about her own challenges with her mother, I was thinking about mine.
-I actually had goose bumps as she relayed the struggles she experienced when trying to find the right words to say to her mother before she passed.
-That was one of the reasons why I had moved back to the Bay Area to take care of my mom for the last year of her life.
+As she relayed the struggles she experienced when trying to find the right words to say to her mother before she passed, I got chills.

 Below are my top five takeaways from this workshop.
 Take what you need and share with others.
 My want for us all is to be truly satisfied with who we are and how we are showing up in the world.